15258 Alfilipenko: Orbit and classification

-Alfilipenko orbits the Sun in the outer main-belt at a distance of 2.7–3.8 AU once every 5 years and 10 months (2,132 days).
+Alfilipenko orbits the Sun in the outer main belt at a distance of 2.7–3.8 astronomical units (AU) once every 5 years and 10 months (2,132 days).
 Its orbit has an eccentricity of 0.17 and an inclination of 7° with respect to the ecliptic.
 No precoveries were taken.
 The asteroid's observation arc begins with its official discovery observation.

 Physical characteristics

 Lightcurves

 A rotational lightcurve of Alfilipenko was obtained from photometric observations made at the U.S. Palomar Transient Factory in October 2013.
 Lightcurve analysis gave a rotation period of 4.3655 hours with a brightness variation of 0.11 magnitude (U=2).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's space-based Wide-field Infrared Survey Explorer, Alfilipenko measures 12.1 kilometers in diameter and its surface has an albedo of 0.084, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a diameter of 11.3 kilometers with an absolute magnitude of 13.46.